akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 can be controlled with @ref:[roles](cluster.md#node-roles). `init` will create a `ShardRegion` or a proxy depending on whether the node's role matches the entity's role.

+The behavior factory lambda passed to the init method is defined on each node and only used locally, this means it is safe to use it for injecting for example a node local `ActorRef` that each sharded actor should have access to or some object that is not possible to serialize.

 Specifying the role:

 Scala